DUI Per Se Explained

-If you’re operating a motor vehicle and a police officer determines that your blood alcohol content (BAC) is above 0.08% you will be charged with driving under the influence (DUI).
-This is referred to as a DUI Per Se.
-It differs from a DUI in which a police officer determines that you were too impaired to drive regardless of your BAC – that is, even if your BAC was below .08%.
-A DUI Per Se is typically determined by a blood or breath test (sometimes urine).
+If you’re operating a motor vehicle and a police officer determines that your blood alcohol content (BAC) is .08% or more, you can be charged with driving under the influence (DUI).
+This is referred to as a "per se" DUI.
+It differs from a DUI in which a police officer determines that you were too impaired to drive regardless of your BAC—that is, even if your BAC was below .08%.
+A per se DUI is typically determined by a blood or breath test (sometimes urine).
 A driver’s state of impairment is determined by law enforcement officers using their own judgment and a field sobriety test, where they test the driver’s motor function skills and stability.

 In almost every state, a conviction for DUI is permissible in court based on a DUI per se prosecution.
 This means the breathalyzer (or blood test) test at the time of the arrest recorded your BAC to be above the legal limit and thus no other factors matter; you are automatically guilty of DUI.